LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 .. c:function:: int SPRKStepGetRootInfo(void* arkode_mem, int* rootsfound)

    Returns an array showing which functions were found to have a root.

+   For the components of :math:`g_i` for which a root was found, the sign of ``rootsfound[i]`` indicates the direction of zero-crossing.
+A value of +1 indicates that :math:`g_i` is increasing, while a value of -1 indicates a decreasing :math:`g_i`.

+   The user must allocate space for *rootsfound* prior to calling this function.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param rootsfound: array of length *nrtfn* with the indices of the